 Transport for the North was established from 1 April 2018 by the Sub-National Transport Body (Transport for the North) Regulations 2018 ("the 2018 Regulations").
 This is its fifth Annual Governance Statement and its Constitution, policies, procedures, and systems continued to be developed during 2022/23.
-As a Sub-National Transport Body, Transport for the North's core functions are to prepare a Transport Strategy for the area and to provide advice to the Secretary of State regarding the exercise of transport for the North is funded in this work by the DfT.
+As a Sub-National Transport Body, Transport for the North's core functions are to prepare a Transport Strategy for the area and to provide advice to the Secretary of State regarding the exercise of transport functions in the area.
+Other powers devolved to TfN are included in the Regulations.
+Transport for the North is funded in this work by the DfT.